saturneric/GpgFrontend/README.md

 Installation-Free [OpenPGP](https://www.openpgp.org/)
 Crypto Tool.

-By using GpgFrontend, you can quickly **encrypt and decrypt text or files**.
-Or at the same time as the above operations, you can add **your own signature** to let others know that this document or this paragraph of text was issued by you.
-It aims to allow ordinary users to quickly use gpg and make professional users more convenient.
+By using GpgFrontend, you can quickly encrypt and decrypt text or files.
+Or at the same time as the above operations, you can add your own signature to let others know that this document or this paragraph of text was issued by you.
+Please **take the initiative to protect privacy in your own hands**, instead of relying on servers and algorithms provided by large companies.
-GpgFrontend supports new features of OpenPGP.

 **Notice:** GpgFrontend does not provide an embedded [gnupg](https://gnupg.org/) binary library and needs to be installed by the user. **This is to ensure safety and avoid code or binary files involved in encryption and decryption